cmm607/Python_Resume_Projects/README.md

-# Resume_ProjectsCM To share my personal/school projects with possible employers.
+# To share my personal/school Python projects with possible employers to display my skills with Python.
 Thanks for visiting!